How to engineer a quantum wavefunction: A Case Study of Analogue Quantum Simulation: Bose-Hubbard Physics

 Typical magnetic materials consist of an ordered arrangement of magnetic spin states.
-For certain materials, so-called spin dimer compounds, pairs of spin states couple and, due to the crystalline structure of the material, interact only weakly with other coupled spin states.
-These weakly interacting `dimers', as they are known, generate a paramagnetic ground state in the material comprised of local entangled spin singlet states, with an excitation gap to an excited triplet state.
+For `spin dimer compounds', pairs of spin states couple and, due to the crystalline structure of the material, interact only weakly with other coupled spin states.
+These weakly interacting `dimers', generate a paramagnetic `spin-liquid' ground state in the material comprised of local entangled spin singlet states, with an excitation gap to an excited triplet state.
 When a high strength magnetic field is applied to the material, Zeeman splitting of the triplet state closes the excitation gap, and the entangled spin singlets transition to the excited triplet state, and the material to a magnetically ordered state.

-The dimers in such systems behave as `bosonic quasiparticles' and, when excited by a magnetic field, are known as `triplons' \citep[p.~1]{Nohadani2005}.
-Significantly, this phase transition from the paramagnetic phase to the ordered phase can be described as the formation of a BEC.
+The dimers in such systems behave as `bosonic quasiparticles' and, when excited by a magnetic field, are known as `triplons' \citep[1]{Nohadani2005}.
+The phase transition from the paramagnetic phase to the ordered phase can be described as the formation of a BEC.
 In the appropriate parameter regime, the critical temperature of the transition vanishes, and so this phase transition is analogous to the zero-temperature transition from a Mott-insulating phase to a superfluid condensate.
-This quantum phase transition behaviour has been unambiguously verified experimentally \citep{Ruegg2003,Giamarchi2008} and, as such, provides empirical evidence that the Bose-Hubbard model is a valid characterisation of the system.
+Moreover, the phase diagram of such quantum dimer compounds contains an intermediate partially polarised anti-ferromagnetic phase, making the phase behaviour of the material analogous to a type-II superconductor.
+This quantum phase transition behaviour has been verified experimentally \citep{Ruegg2003} and, moreover, is well modelled by a three-dimensional Heisenberg XY Hamiltonian, which can be derived from the Bose-Hubbard Hamiltonian in the hard-core boson limit $U \gg 1$ with no long-range interaction.
+We thus have empirical evidence that the Bose-Hubbard model describes the quantum dimer system within this parameter regime.